-So you understand what the TOK exhibition rubric is looking for, you’ve selected your IA prompt, and you’ve chosen your three objects.
-You know the context that you want to set your exhibition in.
+So, you understand the exhibition rubric, you’ve selected your IA prompt, and you’ve chosen your objects.
 What happens next?

 Now you have to write your TOK exhibition commentary.
 This is a 950-word exploration of the IA prompt, explaining why you have chosen your three objects, and demonstrating how TOK manifests itself in the real world, within the context of the core theme, or one of the optional themes.

 Writing the TOK exhibition commentary

 Before you begin writing your commentary, make sure that you have seen the exemplar exhibitions, that are found on ‘MyIB’ – your teacher will give you access to these.
 This is a fantastic way of seeing exactly what you are trying to do with you exhibition.

 You’re trying to do several things simultaneously when you write the commentary.
 First, you’re answering the IA prompt that you’ve chosen from the list of 35 options.
 These all ask a question about the nature of knowledge, and how we use it: make sure your exhibition commentary addresses this question.